CraftSpider/TalosBot/README.md

 3. Navigate into the `TalosBot\Discord\` file

-4. Create a file named exactly `Token.txt` and place your discord bot token in that file.
+4. Create a file named exactly `token.json` and place your discord bot token in that file, under the "token" key

 5. Run the command `python3 talos.py`.
 Talos should now be running.